chocolate-doom/chocolate-doom/README.md

  * `IDCLEV` is now allowed during demo playback and warps to the requested map (starting a new demo).
  * If a new game is started (current level is reloaded/next level is loaded on pressing the respective key) during demo recording, a new demo is started.
 Thanks to Looper from Doomworld forums for the feature request.
  * 'Intermediate Crispy HUD' without the status bar but with the face and its background in place has been introduced.
- * DOOM.WAD v0.99-v1.2 are now supported along with v1.2 demos, merged from Chocolate Doom, contributed by SmileTheory.

 **Improvements**